BrandonWare/gamingreadme/BackEnd/Readme.md

 Endpoints:

-GET /users
+GET /gaming

-Description: Fetches a list of all users in the system.
+Description: Fetches a list of all games in the system.

 Response Example: